 This badge is awarded after review of application of a business or organization.
+In 2017 we currently have over 100 businesses who have obtained the badge.
 To apply for the We Salute Veterans Badge to be displayed on your website, please fill out the form below.

 We thank you for your support as we continue to salute our veterans for their service.

 Please fill out this form to apply for a badge for your business.

 Read reviews for assisted living in top cities…